wsclayton383/SSBCE/readme.txt

 Super Smash Bros.
 CE
-Beta v0.2
+Beta v0.3
 By theflamingninja21
 TI-84+ CE

-I added a second character, so attacks finally do something.
-This pretty much cuts the framerate in half, so v0.3 will be focused on optimization.
+I added stocks to the damage GUI, as well as the announcer countdown and "Game!".
+Platforms have been added to the test stage.
+Bug fixes, optimization, etc.

 Controls:
 P1
 (P2)

-Arrow keys:		Move, direct attacks, etc.
+Arrow keys:		Move, direct attacks, etc. Double-tap down to fall through platforms.
 (4, 5, 6, 8)

 2nd:			Neutral attack.
 Press down just before 2nd to down smash.